 Writer Woman-Demigoddess with superhuman strength, speed, durability and longevity for finding and making time to write when life and other responsibilities get in the way.

 I have always loved writing.
 I wrote some awful cheerleader murder mysteries in 7th & 8th grade.
 My first novel (unpublished: it still needs a lot of work) was a dystopian where a few of the kids had developed x-men like super powers.
 My second novel The Raven in the Flames (currently querying agents) is a YA high fantasy about a girl trying to help the rebels liberate their kingdom.
 My third novel (still editing) is a YA fantasy about a group of young misfits trying to survive in a festering kingdom ruled by crime lords not the queen on the throne.

 As book lovers we know there are good books and great books and then there books that are just okay.
-But I think we also know it’s never that simple.
-In my book reviews I try to break in down.
+But it’s never that simple.
+In our book reviews we try to break in down.

 Story: The overall story.
 Did the author have a good idea?

 Characters: (main and supporting) What we liked and didn’t like about them.

 Feels: Not did the book make me cry.
 Did it make me feel?
 Did I feel what the characters were feeling?